-Position: Monitor Sponsor: Sen. Fenberg & Donovan, Rep. Will & Tipper

-SB21-252, Community Revitalization Grant Program

-SB 252 creates the Community Revitalization Grant Program, to be administered by OEDIT's Division of Creative Industries and DOLA's Division of Local Government.
+DNR is required to present and report on fee revenue expenditures to the respective Agriculture & Natural Resources Committees in the House and Senate on an annual basis.
+Position: Monitor Sponsor: Sen. Fenberg & Donovan, Rep. Will & Tipper Status: Awaiting Governor's Signature SB21-252, Community Revitalization Grant Program SB21-252 creates the Community Revitalization Grant Program, to be administered by OEDIT's Division of Creative Industries and DOLA's Division of Local Government.
 The bill requires a \$65 million general fund transfer for the grant program, available to local governments, for-profit and non-profit organizations to finance various projects intended to create or revitalize mixed-use commercial centers.
-Grants awards must be encumbered by December 2022, and are geared towards creative projects in commercial centers, such as those that create

-- Live-work or vendor spaces for entrepreneurs, artists, artisan manufacturers, or other creative industry employees

-- Performance spaces

-- Mixed-use retail and workforce housing partnerships

-- Meeting spaces for community events

-- Childcare centers
+Grants awards must be encumbered by December 2022, and are geared towards creative projects in commercial centers, such as those that create: - Live-work or vendor spaces for entrepreneurs, artists, artisan manufacturers, or other creative industry employees - Performance spaces - Mixed-use retail and workforce housing partnerships - Meeting spaces for community events - Childcare centers By June 30, 2021, the bill transfers up to \$7 million of unencumbered or unexpended funds for the Small Business Relief Program in the Department of Local Affairs for administering the Colorado Main Street Program.

-The bill passed the Senate and is headed to the House.

 Position: Support Sponsor: Sen. Fenberg & Holbert, Rep. Titone & Lontine

-Transportation & Telecommunications

-Chair: Commissioner Holly Williams, El Paso County Vice Chair: Commissioner Jim Candelaria, Montezuma County CCI Staff: Eric Bergman

-HB21-1056, CDOT Cost Thresholds for Public Project Bidding Requirements

-As introduced, HB 1056 would raise the statutory cap for CDOT highway maintenance from the current \$150,000 up to \$500,000.
-The bill is an efficiency measure that should allow CDOT to more expeditiously make highway maintenance repairs - especially on the state's rural highways - without having to go out to bid so frequently.
-The bill was amended to lower the new cap from \$500,000 down to \$250,000.
-The bill is awaiting the Governor's signature.

-Position: Support Sponsors: Rep. Pelton, Sen. Hansen Final Status: Sent to Governor

-HB21-1095, Exempt County Road Maintenance from 811 Locate Requirement

-HB 1095 would allow county road and bridge departments to conduct basic maintenance on unpaved county roads without having to call Colorado 811 for utility locates, provided that the maintenance activity doesn't lower the grade of the road or adjacent ditches or disturb more than six inches of soil.
-The bill is a CCI legislative priority and reflects a compromise that was reached between CCI, Colorado 811, PUC - Division of Pipeline Safety, the Colorado Contractors Association, Xcel Energy and the Colorado Association of Road Supervisors and Engineers (CARSE) in 2019.
+Transportation & Telecommunications Chair: Commissioner Holly Williams, El Paso County Vice Chair: Commissioner Jim Candelaria, Montezuma County CCI Staff: Eric Bergman HB21-1056, CDOT Cost Thresholds for Public Project Bidding Requirements HB21-1056 raises the statutory cap for Colorado Department of Transportation (CDOT) highway maintenance from the current \$150,000 up to \$250,000.
+The bill is an efficiency measure that will allow CDOT to more expeditiously make highway maintenance repairs - especially on the state's rural highways - without having to go out to bid so frequently.
+Position: Support Sponsors: Rep. Pelton, Sen. Hansen Status: Signed by Governor HB21-1095, Exempt County Road Maintenance from 811 Locate Requirement Beginning in June of 2022, HB21-1095 will allow county road and bridge departments to conduct basic maintenance on unpaved county roads without having to call Colorado 811 for utility locates, provided that the maintenance activity does not lower the grade of the road or adjacent ditches or disturb more than six inches of soil.
+The bill reflects a compromise that was reached between CCI, Colorado 811, Public Utilities Commission (PUC) - Division of Pipeline Safety, the Colorado Contractors Association, Xcel Energy and the Colorado Association of Road Supervisors and Engineers (CARSE) back in 2019.
+Position: CCI Priority Bill--Support Sponsors: Reps.
+Baisley and Kipp, Sens.
+Ginal and Woodward

-The bill was amended to delay the effective date until June of 2022.
-This was done to give the counties, the state Division of Pipeline Safety and utility owners additional time to work on the issue of shallowly buried pipelines and how to compel compliance with county depth requirements.
-The bill was signed by the Governor last week.